 You appear to be using an older version of Internet Explorer.
 We suggest you upgrade your browser for the best viewing experience.
 Upgrade to a Modern Browser

-Pat is Head of the Biotechnology and Life Sciences Group, one of the biggest Groups of its type in Europe.
+Pat is is a European and UK Patent Attorney and Head of the Biotechnology and Life Sciences Group, one of the biggest Groups of its type in Europe.

-Examples of subjects that Pat has patented for clients include the following: vaccines including whooping cough vaccines that are given to babies across Europe and the United States; antibodies including an antibody for treating osteoporosis, romosozumab, that is being developed by two global biopharmaceutical companies and is in phase 3 clinical trials; biologicals including pegylated G-CSF, a product used to treat patients suffering from low levels of white blood cells as a result of cancer chemotherapy; small molecule drugs including enzalutamide, the world’s top-selling drug for prostate cancer; techniques for converting non-pluripotent cells into pluripotent cells; methods of engineering bacteria to produce chemicals for making polymers; drought-resistant plants invented at a US university; and diagnostic tests for heart disease and cancer.
+Examples of subjects that Pat has patented for clients include the following: vaccines including whooping cough vaccines that are given to babies across Europe and the United States; antibodies including an antibody for treating osteoporosis, romosozumab, that was developed by two global biopharmaceutical companies; biologicals including pegylated G-CSF, a product used to treat patients suffering from low levels of white blood cells as a result of cancer chemotherapy; small molecule drugs including enzalutamide, the world’s top-selling drug for prostate cancer; techniques for converting non-pluripotent cells into pluripotent cells; methods of engineering bacteria to produce chemicals for making polymers; drought-resistant plants invented at a US university; and diagnostic tests for heart disease and cancer.

 Pat was a scholar at Cambridge University and graduated from there in 1991 with a first class degree in Natural Sciences and specialisms in biochemistry and organic chemistry.
 He qualified as a European patent attorney in 1995 and as a UK chartered patent attorney in 1996.
 During his professional exams, he was awarded the prize for the top mark in the UK in the Patent Attorneys' Practice Paper.